UBC-Geography/computing-resources/high-performance-computing/README.md

     - [Using Virtual Environments on Sockeye](https://confluence.it.ubc.ca/display/UARC/Using+Virtual+Environments+on+Sockeye)

   - Alliance: virtualenv or venv. conda is not supported, but it can be run using an Apptainer container.
-In general, Alliance recommends avoiding conda and Anaconda packages if possible.
+In general, Alliance recommends avoiding conda-forge and Anaconda packages if possible.
 Go [here](https://docs.alliancecan.ca/wiki/Anaconda/en) for more details.
-See instructions below for creating and running conda from an Apptainer
+See instructions below for creating and running micromamba, a lightweight, drop-in replacement for conda, from an Apptainer container:
-    container:

     - Creating an Apptainer container with conda and Anaconda packages:

       ```bash
-      # Pull the miniconda3 Docker container and create a new sandbox container from it
+      # Pull the micromamba Docker container and create a new sandbox container from it
-      $ apptainer build --sandbox conda/ docker://continuumio/miniconda3
+      $ apptainer build --sandbox container/ docker://mambaorg/micromamba:bookworm-slim
       # Run a shell with write access in the sandbox container
-      $ apptainer shell --shell /bin/bash --writable conda
+      $ apptainer shell --writable -C --shell /bin/bash
-      # Update conda
+      # Update micromamba
-      Apptainer> conda update conda
+      Apptainer> micromamba self-update
-      # Create a conda environment and install some conda packages
+      # Install some packages from conda-forge
-      Apptainer> conda create --name <env_name> <package_names>
+      Apptainer> micromamba install -n base python=3.11 <package_names>
       Apptainer> exit
       # Convert the sandbox container into a SIF container
-      $ apptainer build conda.sif conda
+      $ apptainer build <container_name>_<timestamp>.sif container/
       ```

     - SLURM job script for running a Python script within the container created